Zilliqa/dev-portal-old/docs/exchange-getting-started.md

 ### Docker setup

-> Note: if you use AWS, you may simply create an instance with **ami-0812864268c7448b6** and skip this step.

 We highly recommend using [Docker](https://docker.com) to set up a seed node, as we provide a tested, production-ready image for your use.
 If you have not yet setup docker, please follow the instructions on the [official documentation](https://docs.docker.com/install/).